You have the ability to teach yourself anything. And we mean anything. Any skill you want.

-You should know the basics of whatever it is you are learning better than anyone else.
-That way, when it’s time to learn more complex ideas, everything will be easier for you.
+You should know the basics of whatever it is you are upskilling better than anyone else.
+That way, when it’s time to upskill more complex ideas, everything will be easier for you.

-Let’s say you were learning how to do technical SEO.
+Let’s say you were upskilling technical SEO.
 By the time you get bogged down in the technical complexities of writing a robots.txt with regular expressions—a key aspect of technical SEO—you can always remember that the main point of a robots.txt is to tell the search engine robots which parts of your site they can access and which ones they can’t.

 That idea alone will save you hours of frustration and simplify the type of technical knowledge you need to acquire to create a robots.txt.
-You don’t have to learn all the regular expressions; just by knowing how you can exclude a certain folder of subfolder will be enough.
+You don’t have to learn all the regular expressions; just knowing how you can exclude a certain folder or subfolder will be enough.

-Encode it, consolidate it, and recall it next time you practice a new skill.
+Encode it, consolidate it, and recall it the next time you practice a new skill.